Nursing Degrees: A Comprehensive Overview

 Nursing Degree Levels

 While it is common for registered nurses to hold an associate’s degree in nursing, higher levels of education can lead to greater opportunities for getting hired and promoted to positions of leadership at a hospital.
 While someone with an associate degree in nursing may be able to hold the same position as a person with a bachelor’s degree in nursing, the bachelor’s level nurse will most likely be paid more and have more opportunities for advancement when promotions arise.
 If you are interested in becoming a nurse practitioner, nurse midwife, or nurse anesthetist, then you will need to pursue a master’s degree that will prepare you for these occupations.
-According to the government’s O*Net Online website, about 66% of registered nurses hold an associate’s degree, 23% hold a bachelor’s degree, and 11% have some college but no degree.
+According to O*NET Online, about 66% of registered nurses hold an associate’s degree, 23% hold a bachelor’s degree, and 11% have some college but no degree.

 An associate degree in nursing typically requires one to three years of coursework that results in a student being qualified to take the NCLEX exam and acquire their license to work as a licensed practical nurse (LPN) or licensed vocational nurse (LVN) or in some cases as a registered nurse (RN), depending on the program.
 This degree can help you get into the job market quickly while also giving you the opportunity to earn additional education while you work.

 A bachelor’s in nursing degree prepares students to take the NCLEX exam and work as registered nurses in multiple settings or areas of specialization.
 Most graduates go on to work in the hospital setting as a staff nurse and can attain more advanced degrees if they desire to move into leadership or administrative positions at the hospital or expand their scope of practice.
 A bachelor of science in nursing will equip you for a solid career in the field, qualified to be a registered nurse and be promoted into managerial positions if you so desire.